If you’re wondering how to register a business or trading name, this may help point you in the right direction.

-Australia’s national business names register is managed and maintained by Australian Securities Investment Commission (ASIC).
+Australia’s national business names register is managed and maintained by the Australian Securities Investment Commission (ASIC).

-For the uninitiated, negotiating through ASIC online will test the best of your online skill.
+For the uninitiated, negotiating ASIC online will test the best of your online skills.
+There are two steps:

 But first some background

-A number of years ago each state independently managed and maintained their own Business Names Register.
+A number of years ago each state independently managed and maintained its own Business Names Register.
 This system made it difficult for business operators to register and administer the same business name in multiple jurisdictions and caused conflict with Pty Ltd company names administered by ASIC, which is a national register.

 State administrators were mostly paper form driven

 Annual renewals were delivered through the mail system.
 For instance; If you needed to register, cancel or transfer the business name due to the sale of a business or business restructure, you simply called the relevant state authority or downloaded a blank form.

 The completed and executed form was then posted off and duly processed.
 Simple enough.